rywible/wrela6/docs/design/name-resolution-design.md

 For owner-qualified member references, the left side must resolve to an item that owns the requested member namespace.
 The right side resolves through the member table for that owner.
-If the owner is not known until type checking, the resolver records a deferred member reference that HIR lowering completes by passing the owner `ItemId` back into the same member table.
+If the owner is not known until a typed layer, the resolver records a deferred member reference.
+Semantic surface checking completes declaration-level deferred sites whose receiver owner is known from checked signatures, constraints, platform surfaces, or image surfaces.
+HIR lowering completes body-local deferred sites after it builds local scopes and expression types.
+Both layers pass the owner `ItemId` back into the same member table.

 ## Member Tables